hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 Canadian French), as defined in the [OCA Specification about languages](https://oca.colossi.network/specification/#language).

-Any overlay types that a holder or verifier does not expect MUST be ignored.
+An OCA Bundle that contains overlay types that a holder or verifier does not expect MUST be processed, with the unexpected overlays ignored.

 - The **[Character Encoding
 overlay](https://oca.colossi.network/v1.1.0-rc.html#character-encoding-overlay)**